 Each group forms its own traveling community and the size of each group varies by trip date.
 We will release more details approximately 3-4 weeks prior to your departure date.

-In the meantime, we encourage you to sign-up for your trip-specific Facebook group (teens only).
+In the meantime, we encourage you to sign up for your trip-specific Facebook group (teens only).
 It’s a great way to connect with fellow travelers before the trip and beyond.
 If you have not joined, you can find the link to request access to the group in your registration account under the “Trip Communication” section.

 STAFF COMPOSITION